Key takeaways

 Why delay can hurt your case

 The longer you wait to act, the harder it gets to prove duress.
-This is because evidence fades, witnesses often forget, and moreover, your silence can be seen as consent.
+Evidence fades, witnesses forget, and your silence can be interpreted as consent.

 How to prevent duress claims in your own business